letiendat198/CBZMangaUtilities/README.md

 # CBZ Manga Utilities (CMU)

-A tool to save myself hours of removing ads from mangas crawled from the seven seas and preparing them for KCC (Kindle Comic Converter) to use on my Kindle
+A tool to save myself hours of removing ads from mangas crawled from the seven seas and preparing them for KCC (Kindle Comic Converter) to use on Kindle

 Also to rework my GUI skill a bit (~~This time GUI actually have a nice separation of GUI from backend~~.
 Reject humanity, return to spaghetti)